CiscoDevNet/thousandeyes-cli/README.md

 ## Authentication

-You will need to authenticate with the ThousandEyes API using a Bearer Token.
+Authenticate using a Bearer Token from the ThousandEyes API.

-To obtain your Bearer Token, follow the detailed steps provided in the ThousandEyes API documentation on authentication:
+Get your Bearer Token by following the instructions in the ThousandEyes API documentation:

 [ThousandEyes API Authentication Guide](https://developer.cisco.com/docs/thousandeyes/authentication/#authentication)

-You have the option to enter it each time you start a new session or save it as an environment variable for convenience, as described in the "Persisting Environment Variables for Bearer Authentication" section.
+You can input your Bearer Token each time or save it as an environment variable for repeated use, as explained in the "Persisting Environment Variables for Bearer Authentication" section.

-When prompted, paste your Bearer Token into the console.
-Make sure to keep your token secure and do not share it with others.
+When asked, enter your Bearer Token in the console.
+Keep your token private and don't share it.

 ```
 # python3.11 thousandeyes-cli.py